 Disposal of contaminated or damaged property

-The Council will pick up, free of charge, all flood water contaminated or damaged domestic property which you want to dispose of.
-Please contact us on 01865 249811 to arrange collection
+We offer a Household Bulky Waste Collection service for all flood water contaminated or damaged domestic property which you want to dispose of.
+Please contact us on 01865 249811 to arrange collection.

 Garden and allotment produce

 - Take normal precautions - wash hands after working and be careful not to ingest soil.

 - Don't let young children play on the allotment, as they might eat soil.

 - You should throw away any produce covered by flood water if it is ready to eat, and is grown above ground, such as cabbage.
 It is fine to eat produce that is growing above the water and not contaminated with flood water e.g. fruit on trees.